paullepoulpe/master-thesis/src/03_Background.md

 TP(Sym(4), IfThenElse(Sym(2), Sym(3), Sym(1)))
 ```

-As we can see, the computation for `x1` has not been duplicated for `x1bis` because it is the same, lms returned `Sym(1)` in the `IfThenElse` node.
+As we can see, the computation for `x1` has not been duplicated for `x1bis` because it is the same, LMS returned `Sym(1)` in the `IfThenElse` node.

 ## Transformers and Mirroring
 As we've seen in the previous section, LMS can automatically perform generic optimization.
-For more specific optimizations, lms provides a transformation api.
+For more specific optimizations, LMS provides a transformation API.

-A transformer walks through a schedule and processes each statement to decide weather it has to be changed or not.
+A transformer walks through a schedule and processes each statement to decide whether it has to be changed or not.
 Even when a statement is not modified by the transformer, it's dependencies might have been and that has to be reflected in the node.
 In LMS, this process is called mirroring.

 Since the AST is immutable, mirroring has to generate a new node with the updated dependencies.
 The mirroring function also has the opportunity to perform domain specific optimization when generating the node depending on changes made to the dependencies.